WPClubManager/wp-club-manager/readme.txt

 = Where can I find documentation and support for the WP Club Manager plugin? =

 You can find full documentation for the plugin at [WP Club Manager documentation](http://wpclubmanager.com/docs/).
+Support is available in our [Support Forum](http://wpclubmanager.com/support/)

 = Where can I report bugs or contribute to the project? =

+You can help improve this plugin by reporting any bugs or contributing to the source code at our [Github repository](https://github.com/ClubPress/wpclubmanager).

 == Screenshots ==